 At the entrance, you are welcome to rent kimono costume and walk around in the garden and shoot pictures with the Daimyo Garden which only allowed to enter by the elite in ancient time.

 Not far from the entrance, you see Shoko Shoreikan, which is an information hall for Ritsurin Garden’s history and local traditional crafts.

 I spotted a few groups of school children with yellow hats having an excursion in Ritsurin Garden.
 This is one of the most recognizable features for primary school children.
 The yellow color usually is for the first grader as yellow can stand out more and boost public awareness to be extra careful when they walk or cross the street.

 Best time to visit – Spring & Autumn

 Cherry trees are planted in the north garden and south garden.
 In spring, the park is famous for cherry blossoms.
 Trees at the park and the scenery of autumn leaves on Mt.
 Shiun are worth seeing in autumn but we are here too early so we missed the red maple leaves.
 Mid of November would be great timing to see the red maple leaves in Ritsurin Garden.

 Red Bridge in Ritsurin Garden

 Pine Tree Garden

-Ritsurin garden have the word “chestnuts”/Ritsu 栗 in its name, but you see more no chestnuts and a large number of pine tree in the garden.
+Ritsurin garden has the word “chestnuts”/Ritsu 栗 in its name, but you see more no chestnuts and a large number of pine tree in the garden.
 The over 1,400 pines attract visitors to the garden year round and make Ritsurin Garden Japan’s foremost pine garden.

-A beautiful cloud was seen in the reflection of the lake.
+A beautiful cloud was seen in the reflection of the lake

 You can experience the tea ceremony with the green powder matcha here with a piece of Japanese wagashi/Japanese traditional snacks.
 Additional fees are needed.